Sud0x67/city_brain_kit/readme.md

+# CityBrainChallenge-starter-kit

-# CityBrainChallenge-starter-kit a alternative version which can run on your own machine without docker
+A alternative version which can run on your own machine without docker.

+(Updated 20210506)

 ## Description